Vital Wheat Gluten - The Other Meat SubstituteBy Mary Curtis

 Flatten the gluten into a slab about a half-inch thick.
 You can use your hands for this or with the flat side of a knife or use a spatula.
 I advise against using a rolling pin because the dough is very sticky but if you use a rolling pin, just touch the dough lightly.

 NOTE: The shape we will be using in this recipe will resemble chunks of meat after they are prepared.
-This shape is easiest to do but as you get more experience, you can develop your own shapes.
+As you get more experience, you can develop your own shapes, but these chunky shapes are by far the easiest with which to start.

 Put the gluten chunks into the broth and bring to boil.
 As soon as the broth begins to boil, cover and turn down the heat to low or medium-low so that the broth slowly simmers.